Steven113/Byte-Shuffled-Array/README.md

 original item **without unshuffling the array**.
 Each byte is also XORed with the key.

 Internally the ByteShuffledArray uses a ShuffledArray of type char to shuffle the bytes and retrieve them.
+If the type of the ByteCharArray is 'char' it will use a ShuffledCharArray internally to shuffle the bytes.

 ## Performance
-Both classes generate K*2 random values for the shuffling.
+ShuffledArray and ByteShuffledArray generate K*2 random values for the shuffling.
 In the case of the ShuffledArray K = num items * 2 whiile for the ByteShuffledArray K = num items * numBytes * 2 in each item.
 For the ByteShuffledArray there is a step where each byte is XORed with the key so that will take another K steps.
 For both classes the shuffling and unshuffling involves K swaps.
 Thus shuffling is O(K) for both classes but in practice the ByteShuffledArray will be far slower.
+A ShuffledCharArray will be four times slower than a ShuffledArray or ByteShuffledArray due to the duplicates being shuffled.

 Shuffling and unshuffling involve swapping the data in the item slots using temporary variables.
 Thus the getters do not actually unshuffle the arrays and instead calculate where the data went.
 The K random numbers need